nasiima/lap2---telegraph/README.md

 	- Navigate to the client folder
 	- Run the following command: `python -m http.server`
 	- Navigate to [this address: localhost:8000](localhost:8000)

+## Challenges and Triumphs
+### MongoDB
+This was my first time linking mongodb to an api, and I learned a bit by choosing this db.
+After several difficult setbacks we reached a working MVP - Chris

+### Styling
+I feel like we came pretty close to matching the site's style, though there are still several subtle elements that I would like discover solutions for - Chris

 ## Technologies
 ![HTML5](https://img.shields.io/badge/-HTML5-%23E44D27?style=flat-square&logo=html5&logoColor=ffffff)